geoadmin/doc-tech/docs/stac/asset-upload.md

    - `200 OK` => Upload successful
    - `400 Bad Request` => Cancel upload

-     Your request is invalid/incorrect, you need to cancel the upload script and verify its correctness.
+     Your request is invalid or incorrect.
+Cancel the upload script and verify its correctness.

    - `500 Internal Server Error` => Cancel upload

-     This is generally an application crash and should be notify to the service administrator, a retry would usually be useless, simply cancel the upload.
+     This is generally an application crash and should be reported to the service administrator.
+A retry is usually useless; simply cancel the upload.

    - `502 Bad Gateway`, `503 Service Unavailable`, `504 Gateway Timeout` => Retry